 Hey #firstName#, let's connect!

 This tag will be replaced by the contents of the corresponding cell in the "firstName" column in your spreadsheet for each profile.
 It's important to be aware that these tags are case-sensitive!
+The means if you use an uppercase letter (i.e. A, B, C) instead of lowercase (i.e. a, b, c), the Phantom won't take the correct data.

 With LinkedIn Phantoms (such as Network Booster and Message Sender), instead of using data from your input spreadsheet, any piece of data scraped from a profile can be used to personalize your message, such as #company#, #jobTitle#, and #location#.
-You just have to ensure that you have checked the "Enable profile scraping" on the "Behaviour" step of your Phantom's setup:
+You just have to ensure that you have checked the "Enable profile scraping" on the "Behavior" step of your Phantom's setup:

 You can find a comprehensive list of the output titles you can use in the "We will output..." section of LinkedIn Network Booster's documentation: